 Section 2.06.
 Voting. (a) Unless otherwise provided in the certificate of incorporation and subject to Delaware Law, each stockholder shall be entitled to one vote for each outstanding share of capital stock of the Corporation held by such stockholder.
 Any share of capital stock of the Corporation held by the Corporation shall have no voting rights.
-At all meetings of stockholders for the election of directors at which a quorum is present a plurality of the votes cast shall be sufficient to elect.
-Unless otherwise provided in Delaware Law, the certificate of incorporation, these bylaws, the rules or regulations of any stock exchange applicable to the Corporation, or applicable law or pursuant to any regulation applicable to the Corporation present, in person or by written proxy, at a meeting of stockholders and entitled to vote on the subject matter shall be the act of the stockholders.
+At all meetings of stockholders for the election of directors at which a quorum is present, a nominee for director shall be elected to the Board of Directors if the votes cast for such nominee's election exceed the votes cast against such nominee's election; provided, however, that, at any meeting of stockholders for which the number of director nominees exceeds the number of directors to be elected, the directors shall be elected by a plurality of the votes cast.
+If a current director nominated for re-election to the Board of Directors receives more votes cast against such nominee's election than votes cast for such nominee's election, that director shall be removed from the Board of Directors with immediate effect.
+If no nominees for election to the Board of Directors are elected at an annual meeting, a special meeting of stockholders shall be called for an election of directors in the manner provided in Section 2.13 of these bylaws.
+Unless otherwise provided in Delaware Law, the certificate of incorporation, these bylaws, the rules or regulations of any stock exchange applicable to the Corporation, or applicable law or pursuant to any regulation applicable to the Corporation or its securities, the affirmative vote of a majority of the shares of capital stock of the Corporation present, in person or by written proxy, at a meeting of stockholders and entitled to vote on the subject matter shall be the act of the stockholders.